swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 git diff .gitignore
 ```

-The output should be similar to this.
+The output should be similar to this:

 ```diff
 diff --git a/.gitignore b/.gitignore